 Located way out at 745 Sand Bar Ferry Rd., the Goodale Inn was once the first structure travelers saw when entering Augusta from South Carolina, the state line being somewhere in the Savannah River just to the east, the crossing still known as Goodale's Landing.
 Imagine how many people have gone past the Goodale Inn on horseback and by carriage, including aging Revolutionary War veterans and Civil War soldiers.
 However, the house may never actually have been an inn.

 The building is on land that was owned by Thomas Goodale as part of the 500-acre Goodale Plantation.
 Goodale also operated the Sand Bar Ferry, bringing travelers across the river.
-The Goodale Inn might have been built by Goodale, or maybe it was built by Christopher Fitzsimmons, who bought the land around 1799-1800.
+The Goodale Inn might have been built by Charles Goodale, or maybe it was built by Christopher Fitzsimmons, who is reported to have bought the land around 1799-1800.
+There is some mystery in that chronology, actually.
 Later, the property was given by Fitzsimmons to Governor Wade Hampton III’s father as part of his daughter Ann’s dowry.
 The place has quite a history and if you want to read more and see a few photos depicting a less battered Goodale, you can find my original post HERE.
 Of course, a building this old has to be haunted and the resident ghost is supposedly that of a little girl who turns on lights and slams doors, amongst other things.
 Particularly in the attic.
 Well, it is true that the attic light was often on when I’d drive past at night.

 Now, before you say, “This is outrageous!
 The owner of the Goodale Inn should be ashamed for letting this historic structure crumble!
 Where can I find him so that I might give him a piece of my mind?”, let’s step back for a moment.
 When I visited the Goodale in 2004 it was long-vacant and long for sale.
 Following a couple foreclosures, the property was finally auctioned off in 2009 to an Alabama investor with hopes of restoration.
 This investor paid less than $20,000, which is a fair step down from the original asking price of $250,000.
 If you think that buying a house built in 1799 for $20,000 might somehow indicate that there are problems, I suspect you’re right.
 That's the little girl's attic in the photo above, taken in 2004.